Bonn Climate Change Conference

 Daring Cities 2025 Bonn Dialogues

-Held alongside SB62 from 16–18 June, the Daring Cities 2025 Bonn Dialogues offer a dynamic space to take stock and mobilize.
+Held alongside SB62 from 16–18 June, the Daring Cities 2025 Bonn Dialogues offered a dynamic space to take stock and mobilize.
 Highlights include:

 - Annual review of local and subnational action on the Rio Conventions